marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/aarch64-function-attributes.rst

 .. index:: sign-return-address function attribute, AArch64

-.. gcc-attr:: sign-return-address
+.. aarch64-fn-attr:: sign-return-address

   Select the function scope on which return address signing will be applied.
 The behavior and permissible arguments are the same as for the command-line option :option:`-msign-return-address` =.
 The default value is ``none``.
 This attribute is deprecated.
-The :gcc-attr:`branch-protection` attribute should be used instead.
+The :aarch64-fn-attr:`branch-protection` attribute should be used instead.

 .. index:: branch-protection function attribute, AArch64

-.. gcc-attr:: branch-protection
+.. aarch64-fn-attr:: branch-protection

   Select the function scope on which branch protection will be applied.
 The behavior and permissible arguments are the same as for the command-line option